Coopydood/ultimate-macOS-KVM/README.md

 macOS Sequoia has not yet been tested extensively, but it has been **confirmed to install and boot with the current version of ULTMOS** on the latest macOS developer beta.

-Please feel free to try out the macOS Sequoia developer beta with ULTMOS and leave feedback on how it went!
+Please feel free to try out the macOS Sequoia beta with ULTMOS and leave feedback on how it went!

 However, you should **NOT** use macOS Sequoia as your main virtual setup - and should be used for test purposes only.
 You have been warned!